United Voices of the World: Picket arrest of Franck Magennis

-Covid-19 and death of Emanuel Gomes
+Covid-19 pandemic

+During the COVID-19 pandemic, whilst many civil servants were told to work from home and isolate, the cleaners of civil service offices were classified as essential workers, and instructed to keep cleaning the central London offices.
+In April 2020, the UVW wrote to the Ministry of Justice and the cleaning company OCS, warning that workers were coming into work sick as they were unable to afford being on the lower statutory sick pay.

-Emanuel Gomes, a UVW member from Guinea Bissau, died of coronavirus on April 24th 2020, hours after finishing a night shift at the Ministry of Justice.
-He had been sick for 5 days but continued to clean the deserted offices despite his agency bosses and all civil servants being absent.
+Emanuel Gomes, a cleaner and UVW member from Guinea Bissau, died on 24 April 2020 five hours after finishing a night shift at the Ministry of Justice.
+He had been sick for five days but continued to clean the deserted offices despite his agency bosses and all civil servants being absent.
 Emanuel's employer, OCS, had been unresponsive to safety concerns despite informing the cleaners that they were "essential workers" during the pandemic.
-The 2022 Sue Gray report on the Partygate scandal said that government cleaners and security guards received a “lack of respect and poor treatment”.

-St. George's medical school, where UVW has been campaigning with security guards employed by Bidvest Noonan, announced in July 2020 that the guards would be entitled to 3 weeks of full sick pay, and full pay during self-isolation after contraction of coronavirus.
+St. George's medical school, where UVW has been campaigning with security guards employed by Bidvest Noonan, announced in July 2020 that the guards would be entitled to 3 weeks of full sick pay, and full pay during self-isolation after a positive test result.
 Some security guards had previously walked off the job in protest of non-essential duties and visitors at a time when most students and management were self-isolating, and the lack of provision of PPE.

-LGBT issues

-UVW's sector for workers in organisations/charities supporting victims of GBV (alternatively VAWG) has vocally defended the Rape Crisis Centre for Sussex against an anticipated legal attempt to "claim it is not legitimate or proportionate to welcome trans women into our women-only spaces."
-The sector has also stated its support of proposed reforms to the Gender Recognition Act that would enable trans people to legally change their gender without medical diagnosis.